UviDTE-UviSpace/localization-hls/Software/C++/README.md

  If the radius is the one we are looking for, the calculation off the mass center is done by the captured image moment of the contour.
 "Image Moments are a particular weighted average of image pixel intensities, with the help of which we can find some specific properties of an image, like radius, area, centroid etc."

-Using the following formula for getting the pixels location :
+Using the following formula for getting the moment center pixel location :

 ![Formula](https://wikimedia.org/api/rest_v1/media/math/render/svg/900cb0605c954a17961360525a87fa6e38569c8b)